 NO VISITOR Policy:

-St. Margaret’s Hospital has now placed a NO VISITOR POLICY into effect due to COVID-19.
-In addition, only one person will be allowed to accompany any patient coming to either the hospital or any clinic for an appointment.
-Unless the patient is a minor or it is medically necessary for the patient (i.e. elderly patients needing assistance, patients with disabilities, etc.), only the patient should be at the appointment.
+St. Margaret’s Hospital has updated its no visitor policy that is in effect due to COVID-19.
+NO VISITORS are allowed unless the patient is a minor or it is medically necessary for the patient (i.e. elderly patients needing assistance, patients with disabilities, etc.).
+Patients receiving end-of-life care are allowed one visitor only.
+All patients and visitors MUST wear a mask AT ALL TIMES when in the hospital or any of our clinics.
 We are following the recommendation from IDPH, as well as Illinois Governor, JB Pritzker, to slow the spread of this pandemic.
 We strongly encourage people to STAY HOME.
+Thank-you.

 What is Coronavirus?